 Cast Urethane Parts

 ESCO Plastics has been in the cast polyurethane manufacturing business for over 50 years.
 Thanks to our urethane casting process, we can create unique parts completely tailored to meet your needs and specifications.

 Whether you need a commonly manufactured part, or you have a custom project, we can help produce what you need.
-Contact ESCO Plastics today and let us provide your custom cast polyurethane.
+Contact ESCO Plastics today and let us provide your cast polyurethane parts.

 Open Cast Molding Vs. Injection Molding